liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 Our environment is set up and we're ready to start customizing.
 First let's look at a simple example that customizes the sections of a user profile.
 The configuration can be made through the `portal-ext.properties` configuration file, but a hook plugin won't let us modify the property we're customizing.
-To Open the `docroot/WEB-INF/ext-impl/src/portal-ext.properties` file and paste the following contents inside:
+Open the `docroot/WEB-INF/ext-impl/src/portal-ext.properties` file and paste in the following contents:

     users.form.update.main=details,password,organizations,sites,roles

 We've removed the sections for user groups, personal sites, and categorizations from the user profile page.
-This ensures that these entities won't be used in our portal.
+This ensures that these sections won't be used in our portal.

 Now we're ready to deploy.